I want to talk about a topic that comes a lot for my clients and it deals with learning to honor your emotions without using food.

 Yes.
 This is something I talk about regularly with clients, as almost each person who sits on my couch seeks guidance for.

 Honoring your emotions

-It’s one of the key concepts in intuitive eating, but as a society, we’re not very good about doing this; but that’s not your fault.
+It’s one of the key concepts in intuitive eating, but as a society, we’re not very good about doing this; but that’s not our fault.

 Somewhere along the line, many of us were taught that emotions are a sign of weakness, they’re not to be trusted, or, in my case, you’ll get stuck in whatever you feel.
-Or, you may simply just not like feeling down in any way.
+Or, you may simply just not like feeling down.

 You also may have discovered that food can be a great comforter, distraction, and keep your mind busy or preoccupied so that you don’t have to feel what’s really going on.